taddeus/tvgids/README.md

 Issues & TODO
 -------------
-- Some channels show no programs while they should.
+- Some channels show no programs.
+- The guide currently only works in Google Chrome.